 Samsung Gear Sport software

 Like the Gear Fit2 Pro, the new Gear Sport features the latest version of the Tizen operating system, 3.0.
 The interface has been slightly revised, especially the apps menu.
 However, the use and navigation of the menus has not changed.
 You still use the touchscreen, the dial and the two buttons.
 One is used to go backward, and the other to access the menu and return to the home screen.
 Tizen is sometimes considered better than Android Wear to use, and this new version only confirms my good impression of it.
 It's simple, easy to use and the watch allows you to easily customize the on-screen dials.
+Compared to the competition from Google, the only shortcomings are a lack of Google Assistant, and the relative paucity of third party apps.

 Samsung has focused on fitness for this sporty smartwatch.
 This is, according to the manufacturer, the main reason for purchasing smartwatches.
 You can track your calorie consumption throughout the day, your heart rate, the number of steps you take and more.
 A variety of training programs are available with the new Samsung Health app.
 If you have a connected TV, it is even possible to broadcast your workouts.
 Be aware that Bixby compatibility will follow in a later update.